 GestureWorks Gameplay is a revolutionary new way of interacting with popular PC games.
 Gameplay software for Windows 8 lets gamers use and build their own Virtual Controllers for touch, which are overlaid on top of existing PC games.
 Each Virtual Controller overlay adds buttons, gestures, and other controls that are mapped to input the game already understands.
 In addition, gamers can use hundreds of personalized gestures to interact on the screen.
-Ideum’s collaboration with Intel gave them access to technology and engineering resources to make the touch overlay in Gameplay possible.
+Ideum's collaboration with Intel gave them access to technology and engineering resources to make the touch overlay and 2-in-1 awareness in Gameplay possible.

 Check out this one-minute video that explains the Gameplay concept.

-It’s all about the virtual controllers
+It's All about the Virtual Controllers

 Figure 1 ‒ Gameplay in action on Intel Atom-based tablet

-Figure 2 - The Home Screen in Gameplay
+Figure 2 ‒ The home screen in Gameplay

 Several dozen pre-built virtual controllers for popular Windows games come with GestureWorks Gameplay (currently there are over 116 unique titles).
 Gameplay lets users configure, layout, and customize existing controllers as well.
 The software also includes an easy to use, drag-and-drop authoring tool allowing users to build their own virtual controller for many popular Windows-based games distributed on the Steam service.

-Figure 3 - Virtual Controller layout view
+Figure 3 ‒ Virtual controller layout view

-Figure 4 - Virtual Controller Global Gestures View
+Figure 4 ‒ Virtual controller global gestures view

 Challenges Addressed During Development

-Developing all this coolness was not easy, to make the vision for Gameplay a reality, several technical challenges had to be overcome.
+Developing all this coolness was not easy.
+To make the vision for Gameplay a reality, several technical challenges had to be overcome.
 Some of these were solved using traditional programming methods, while others required more innovative solutions.

 DLL injection is a method used for executing code within the address space of another process by getting it to load an external dynamically-linked library.
 While DLL injection is often used by external programs for nefarious reasons, there are many legitimate uses for it, including extending the behavior of a program in a way its authors did not anticipate or originally intend.
 With Gameplay, we needed a method to insert data into the input thread of the process (game) being played so the touch input could be translated to inputs the game understood.
 Of the myriad methods for implementing DLL injection, Ideum chose to use the Windows hooking calls in the SetWindowsHookEx API.
 Ultimately, Ideum opted to use process-specific hooking versus global hooking for performance reasons.

-Launching games from a third-party launcher
+Launching Games from a Third-Party Launcher

 During development, several game titles were discovered that incorrectly processed virtual mouse input received from the touch screen.
-This problem largely manifested with First Person Shooter titles or Role Playing Titles that have a "mouse-look" feature.
-The issue was that the mouse input received from the touch panel was absolute with respect to a point on the display, and thus in the game environment.
+This problem largely manifested with First Person Shooter Titles or Role Playing Titles that have a "mouse-look" feature.
+The issue was that the mouse input received from the touch panel was absolute with respect to a point on the display and thus in the game environment.
 This made the touch screen almost useless as a "mouse-look" device.
 The eventual fix was to filter out the mouse inputs by intercepting the input thread for the game.
 This allowed Gameplay to emulate mouse input via an on-screen control such as a joystick for the "mouse-look" function.
 It took a while to tune the joystick responsiveness and dead zone to feel like a mouse, but once that was done, everything worked beautifully.
 You can see this fix in action on games like Fallout: New Vegas or The Elder Scrolls: Skyrim.

 While playability is certainly an important aspect of vetting a title for use with Gameplay, the most important criteria is stability.
-Some titles will just not work with either the hooking technique, input injection, or overlay technology.
-This can happen for a variety of reasons, but most commonly is due to the game title itself monitoring its own memory space or input thread to check for tampering.
-While Gameplay itself is a completely legitimate application, it employs techniques that can also be used for the forces of evil, so unfortunately some titles that are sensitive to these techniques will never work unless enabled for touch natively.
+Some titles will just not work with the hooking technique, input injection, or overlay technology.
+This can happen for a variety of reasons, but most commonly it is due to the game title itself monitoring its own memory space or input thread to check for tampering.
+While Gameplay itself is a completely legitimate application, it employs techniques that can also be used for the forces of evil, so unfortunately some titles that are sensitive to these techniques will never work unless natively enabled for touch.

-- Many virtual controllers are not ideal for left handed people, this was an early change to many of the published virtual controllers.
+- Many virtual controllers are not ideal for left-handed people.
+This was an early change to many of the published virtual controllers.

-- Button size and position is the most common change, so much so, that Ideum is considering adding an automatic hand sizing calibration in a future Gameplay release.
+- Button size and position is the most common change, so much so that Ideum is considering adding an automatic hand-sizing calibration in a future Gameplay release.

 - Many users prefer rolling touch inputs vs. discrete touch and release interaction.

-We expect many more insights to reveal themselves as the number of user created virtual controllers increases.
+We expect many more insights to reveal themselves as the number of user-created virtual controllers increases.

 GestureWorks Gameplay brings touch controls to your favorite games.
 It does this via a combination of a visual overlay and supports additional interactions like gesture, accelerometers, and 2-1 transitions.
 What has been most interesting in working on this project has been the user response.
 People are genuinely excited about touch-gaming on PCs, and ecstatic they can now play many of the titles they previously enjoyed with touch.

-Chris Kirkpatrick is a software applications engineer working in the Intel Software and Services Group supporting Intel graphics solutions on mobile platforms in the Visual & Interactive Computing Engineering team.
+Chris Kirkpatrick is a software applications engineer working in the Intel Software and Services Group supporting Intel graphics solutions on mobile platforms for the Visual & Interactive Computing Engineering team.
 He holds a B.Sc. in Computer Science from Oregon State University.
-Chris can be reached at email@example.com.
+Chris can be reached at firstname.lastname@example.org.